Enragés: Formation

 They accused the merchant aristocracy of withholding access to goods and supplies to intentionally drive up prices.
 Roux demanded that the National Convention impose capital punishment upon unethical merchants who used speculation, monopolies and hoarding to increase their personal profits at the expense of the poor.
-The Enragés labeled price gouging as counter-revolutionary and treason.
-This sentiment extended to those who sympathized with the recently executed King Louis XVI.
+The Enragés labeled price gouging as counter-revolutionary and treasonous.
+This sentiment also extended to those who sympathized with the recently executed King Louis XVI.
 They felt that those who sympathized with the monarchy would also sympathize with those who hoarded goods.
-It is not surprising that many within the Enragés actively worked against the Girondin faction and indeed they contributed to the demise of the moderate Girondins, who had fought to spare the king.
-Those who adhered to the ideologies presented in the Manifesto of the Enragés wished to emphasize to the National Convention that tyranny was not just the product of monarchy and that injustice and oppression did not end with the execution of the king.
-In their view, oppression existed whenever one stratum of society sought to monopolize the majority of resources while simultaneous preventing others from gaining access to those same resources.
+It is not surprising that many within the Enragés actively worked against the Girondin faction of the Convention and, indeed, contributed to the demise of the moderate Girondins, who were widely seen as having fought to spare the king.
+Those who adhered to the ideologies presented in the Manifesto of the Enragés wished to emphasize to the National Convention that tyranny was not just the product of monarchy, and that injustice and oppression did not end with the execution of the king.
+In their view, oppression existed whenever one stratum of society sought to monopolize the majority of resources while simultaneously preventing others from gaining access to those same resources.
 In their view, the pursuit of resources was acceptable, but the act of limiting access to resources was punishable by death.

-The Enragés called on the National Convention to restrict commerce that it might not "consist of ruining, rendering hopeless, or starving citizens".
+The Enragés called on the National Convention to restrict commerce, so that it might not "consist of ruining, rendering hopeless, or starving citizens".
 While the Enragés occasionally worked within political structures, their primary objective was achieving social and economic reform.
 They were a direct action group, attempting to meet the immediate needs of the working poor.

 Women in the Enragés

-Jean-Francois Varlet understood the enormous influence women possessed, particularly within the French Revolution.
+Jean-François Varlet, though a man, understood the enormous influence women possessed, particularly within the French Revolution.
 Varlet formed the Enragés by provoking and motivating working poor women and organizing them into a semi-cohesive mobile unit.
 The Enragés often appointed women as speakers to represent the movement in the National Convention.
 Revolutionary proto-feminists held vital positions within the Enragés, including Claire Lacombe and Pauline Léon.
-The proto-feminists of the French Revolution are credited with inspiring feminist movements in the 19th century.
+The proto-feminists of the French Revolution are now credited with inspiring feminist movements in the 19th century.